danielharrell/open-eyes-lect-2017-18/Open.md

 through its open end, since this now lies infinitely far away.
 The line of the parabola never closes upon itself, true, but also never stops.
-Its open end, then, is something we can plainly see, but never reach, as if being open were mere appearance.
+Its open end, then, is something we can plainly see, but never reach, as if openness had no being but seeming.

 ---

-And this appearance can start to look illusory, once we turn to our own ways of being open, and can make deeper sense of them as ways of being closed.
+And this seeming can start to look illusory, once we turn to our own ways of being open, and might make deeper sense of them as ways of being closed.
 For example, while we speak of open doors and open eyes as if these were virtues, we could also speak of them as vices.
 Recall the open door